jonaskay/flashover-middleman/source/2018-08-10-validate-to-tell-stories.html.markdown

 This is not about validation--this is an example of the power of story telling.
 And about using hustling and experimentation to create inspiring stories.

 Founders of Airbnb sold election-themed cereal when they were running out of money.
-The cereal sold-out and gave the founders the 30k they needed to survive for the next months.
+The cereal sold out and gave the founders the 30k they needed to survive for the next months.
 They also got a story which they use today to promote proactiveness and scrappiness inside the company.

 People love these stories.
 There are popular podcasts dedicated just for startup stories like these ones.